rheinwerk-verlag/planning-poker/README.rst

     $ pip install planning-poker

 #.
 Configure your settings.
-They are located in :code:`planning_poker_site/settings.py` if you chose to setup a new
+They are located in ``planning_poker_site/settings.py`` if you chose to setup a new
    project.
-Youl'll find the minimal settings required for the Planning Poker app below.
+You'll find the minimal settings required for the Planning Poker app below.
 See :ref:`configuration` for more ways to customize the application to fit your needs.

    .. code-block:: python